jor-rainey/Portfolio_Projects/Energy_Production_Project/Readme.md

 ## Aims

-The majority of greenhouse gas emissions globally come from energy production (72%, Climate Analysis Indicators Tool (World Resources Institute, 2017)) In order to gain more insight into the largest greenhouse gas emmiting countries I set out to create a way to compare them giving context to the raw figures.
+The majority of greenhouse gas emissions globally come from energy production (72%, Climate Analysis Indicators Tool (World Resources Institute, 2017)) In order to gain more insight into the largest greenhouse gas emitting countries I set out to create a way to compare them giving context to the raw figures.

 For this project I therefore intended to:
 - Create a comparison tool for countries emissions broken down by energy source
-- Allow for comparisions over time
+- Allow for comparisons over time
 - Show further context allowing for a countries size/population
-- Easy/consistent side by side visualisation
+- Easy/consistent side by side visualization

 ## Tools